Updates

 ✍ Mains Practice Question

-Examine the role of India’s services sector in driving economic growth and employment.
-Discuss the key challenges it faces and suggest policy measures to enhance its global competitiveness.
+Discuss the role of India’s services sector in economic growth and employment generation.
+Analyse the key challenges it faces and suggest policy measures to enhance its global competitiveness.
+(250 words)

 250 Words15 Marks